IchiruTake/Snake-Game-at-IU/README.md

 4) Unzip the file "SFML-2.4.2.rar" at C:\ (Only for Dev-C++ 5.11)
 5) Unzip the file "Images.rar" inside the "Working Code" folder
 6) Check the "Working Code" Folder and play the game at "Snake Game Project.exe" (Type: Application)
+7) If you want to have music, check the Music folder.
+Download all musics through the .txt file or contact this folder: https://drive.google.com/drive/folders/1cnD7A_dycdR-GxnMGGaqXqGRhh8m7lHP?usp=sharing

 Reusuability, Easy with Loads of Comments, Six (06) GameMode